flatironinstitute/CaImAn/README.md

    * you can find them in directly in CaImAn folder and launch them from your ipython Notebook application:

-   * to launch jupyter notebook :
+   * to launch one of the jupyter notebooks:

        ```bash

         source activate CaImAn
         conda launch jupyter
         (if errors on plotting use this instead) jupyter notebook --NotebookApp.iopub_data_rate_limit=1.0e10
+	(select the notebook from within Jupyter's browser)

        ```
 * demo files are also found in the demos/general subfolder.
 We suggest trying demo_pipeline.py first as it contains most of the tasks required by calcium imaging.
 For behavior use demo_behavior.py